You are here

 UMD Study Abroad Programs

 These programs are led by UMD faculty and typically offer one course from an existing academic department at UMD.
-Courses range from 3–6 credits and many programs welcome students from all majors and minors.
+Courses are offered during May, Summer, and Winter Break terms and range from 3–6 credits and many programs welcome students from all majors and minors.
 Details about academics and prerequisites are available on each program webpage.
 Programs vary year to year in regards to subject matter and location, and the length is typically between 2–6 weeks.

 2020 Winter Programs

 - BAHAMAS (SCSE) - Coral Reef Field Studies in the Bahamas